luizbgomide/sovereign/combat.md

 Every weapon listed in the equipment section is listed as using one or more attributes, such as either STR or DEX for a dagger.
 The attacker may choose either attribute for modifying the weapon’s attack and damage rolls.

 NPCs usually do not have attribute modifiers or skill levels.
-Instead, the attack bonus of a trained NPC combatant is usually equal to their hit dice, often with an additional bonus to reflect particularly good training or talent.
+Instead, the attack bonus of a trained NPC combatant is usually equal to their HD, often with an additional bonus to reflect particularly good training or talent.

 Some common situations modify an attack roll, granting a bonus or penalty.
 GMs may add others depending on the situation.